bmstu-iu9/refal-5-lambda/docs/2-intro.en.md

     rlc hello.ref

-In the folder files `hello.rasl` and `hello.exe` should appear (on unix-like systems it will be named just `hello` without extension, but they will have `+x` flag – executable mark). `Hello.rasl` file – a transient file with interpretive code, is not useful itself (it is made and used in compilation) and can be deleted.
+In the folder files `hello.rasl` and `hello.exe` should appear (on unix-like systems it will be called simply `hello` without an extension, but they will have the `+x` flag – an executable mark). `Hello.rasl` file – a transitional file with interpretive code, is not useful itself (it is made and used in compilation) and can be deleted.

 The `hello.exe` file-is an already compiled program.
 On Windows it is set the following way: